-Examples of non-promotional material include legal documents and graduation parchments.

-The ECU Logo is considered part of the ECU "master brand" and is the most significant logo at ECU.
-This is the only logo that should appear on ECU promotional material – with the exception of co-branded or endorsed brand materials.

-This Policy applies to all areas within the University and therefore, no other area, group or individual, may develop a logo unless permission is granted by the Vice-Chancellor or nominated delegate in accordance with this policy.

-The Vice-Chancellor may direct the withdrawal of any material including print or multimedia in the circumstances of Unauthorised Use of the ECU Logo.

-The ECU Logo may only be released for use by another agency (including external / overseas agencies) upon approval of the Vice-Chancellor or nominated delegate.
+The ECU Logo may only be released for use by another organisation with the approval of the Chief Growth Officer or nominee.

-Requests for the use of the ECU Logo must be addressed in writing and include:
+Requests for the use of the ECU Logo must be in writing and include:

-The purpose of the use of the ECU Logo;
+the purpose of the use of the ECU Logo;

-The proposed format of the use of the ECU Logo; and
+the proposed format of the use of the ECU Logo; and

-The date(s) or periods when the ECU Logo will be used.
+the date(s) or periods when the ECU Logo will be used.

 Permission to use the ECU Logo is usually granted within two working days.
 Permission must be sought each time the ECU Logo is required.
-The Vice-Chancellor or nominated delegate must sight and approve the artwork before it has been published or printed.
+The Chief Growth Officer or nominee must sight and approve the artwork before it is published or printed.
 Approval or further requests for alteration are usually granted within two working days of lodging the artwork.

+Exemptions

-Requests to be excluded from this policy are to be submitted to the Vice-Chancellor or nominated representative and address: rationale for consideration as an endorsed brand; why there is a need for a logo; and what level of investment will be made to build awareness of the logo.
+The Vice-Chancellor will consider and may approve an exemption to this policy where there is a compelling rationale for doing so.
+Requests for exemption are to be submitted to the Vice-Chancellor via the Chief Growth Officer and will address the rationale for the exemption, consultation and support for the exempted action

-BREACHES OF POLICY
+Unauthorised Use

-Improper or Unauthorised Use of the ECU Logo or alternative logos will be regarded as a breach of this Policy.
-The Vice-Chancellor or nominated delegate will review the breach and may direct corrective action(s) where appropriate.
+The Chief Growth Officer or nominee will review Unauthorised Use of the ECU logo and other breaches of this policy and may direct corrective action(s) where appropriate, including directing the withdrawal of any material (including print or digital) in the circumstances of Unauthorised Use of the ECU Logo.

-Once the course of action to correct the inappropriate use has been identified, the person or group responsible for non-compliance must take reasonable steps to meet compliance within a reasonable time period to be agreed by both the Vice-Chancellor and the person/s in breach of the Policy.
+Once directed, the person or group responsible for the breach must take reasonable steps to meet compliance within a reasonable time period to be agreed by both the Chief Growth Officer and the person or group in breach of the policy.

 ACCOUNTABILITIES AND RESPONSIBILITIES

-6.1.
-Policy Owner

-The Policy Owner, Director, Brand and Marketing, has overall responsibility for the content of this policy and its operation in ECU.
-Staff/students/contractors are required to comply with the content of this policy and to seek guidance in the event of uncertainty as to its application.6.2.
-Nominated Delegate
+The Chief Growth Officer is the Policy Owner and has overall responsibility for the content of this policy and its operation.

-The Director, Brand and Marketing and the Manager Brand, Marketing and Creative Services (and in their joint absence, their delegate) are appointed as the Vice-Chancellor’s nominated delegates under this policy.
+The Manager Brand and Marketing is responsible for currency of information and provision of advice relating to operationalising this policy.

 RELATED DOCUMENTS

 Policies